phuonglh/vn.vitk/README.md

 ## Contact ##

-Any bug reports, suggestions, collaborations are welcome.
+Any bug reports, suggestions and collaborations are welcome.
 I am reachable at:

 * LE-HONG Phuong, <lhphuong@protonmail.ch>